JoseMMorales/Tea-Recipe/README.md

 My first step was a research online about technologies which were going to be used in the challenge, applying the skills learnt on daily tasks.

-Therefore, having an idea of the user requirements, I have started implementing the website using HTML, CSS and Javascript.
+Therefore, having an idea of the user requirements, I have started implementing the website using HTML, CSS and JavaScript.

 ### **Screenshot of the website**